 Beyonce once said in an interview that she doesn’t like her ears because she thinks they’re too big.
 Because of this, she wears big earrings to try to offset how big they are.
 Beyonce, the ultimate queen of pop, has got a hangup just like the rest of us, but she does something about it to make herself feel better.
 Do we all talk about how big her ears are?
 No, we talk about how amazing she is.
 We don’t notice that small niggle she has.
 Just like the chances are very high that other people don’t notice those things that you dislike about yourself that you constantly fret about.

 What you see as imperfections might be the parts of you that other people love and wish they had themselves.

-I used to watch Gok Wan’s TV show How to Look Good Naked.
-During the show, he would line up several women of various sizes and they would stand in order according to their dress size.
+During Gok Wan’s TV show, How to Look Good Naked, he would line up several women of various sizes and they would stand in order according to their dress size.
 The main participant of the show would then be told to put herself into where she believed she would fit in the line.
 Every single time, the participants would place themselves in completely the wrong places, always believing they were much larger than they actually were.
 They were always in shock when Gok would pull them out of the line and move them down past several ladies who were larger than them.
 Because we always see ourselves in a different way to how everyone else sees us, and this TV show proved time and time again that we are so hard on ourselves, when we really shouldn’t be.